ubiregiinc/ping/README.md

 ## Setup

-Deploy this as a web app.
-You can use on Heroku!
+1. Deploy this as a web app.
+(You can use Heroku!)
+2. Add `Deploy Hooks - HTTP Post Hook` addon to your Heroku app, and configure it to post to the app you have setup at 1.
+3. Deploy your new version!

 ## Configure Web Services